Good farriers are like gold dust and should be generally prized and looked after. Try not to frighten them off with these statements…

 10. Didn’t I tell you I wanted stud holes/road nails/extra quarter clips?
 Can you take them off and start again?

 11. How funny — he’s done that to my last two farriers as well!
 Isn’t he a character?

 A good working relationship with your farrier will make any horse owner's life easier, so what does a farrier recommend

 If you want to keep up with the latest from the equestrian world without leaving home, grab a H&H subscription

 12. Thank goodness you’re here!
 My last farrier refused to come back after the third concussion.

-13. She lost that shoe a month ago, but I thought I’d leave it until her other feet needed doing.
+13. She lost that shoe a few weeks ago, but I thought I’d leave it until the rest needed doing.